-SMART ROBOTS AND THE NEW ELECTRONIC ABILITY TO PAY TAX
+ARTIFICIAL INTELLIGENCE, SMART ROBOTS AND THE NEW ELECTRONIC ABILITY TO PAY TAX

-The development of artificial intelligence and the entry into the mainstream of so-called "smart robots" challenge the tax system as we know it and require a deep reflection on the adequacy of its structure to the new reality.
-This paper discusses the attribution of legal personality and smart robots ability to pay tax, examining the implications of the upward trajectory of technological evolution.
-Possible tax solutions arising from technological progress and automation motivate the debate.
+The development of artificial intelligence and the mainstream adoption of so-called "smart robots" continue to challenge the tax system as we know it, requiring deep reflection on the adequacy of its structure to this new reality.
+This update explores the implications of the ongoing technological evolution - now also reflected in the institutional adoption of systems such as the virtual assistant CatIA - and discusses the attribution of legal personality and taxability of smart robots.
+It further encourages debate on emerging tax solutions resulting from technological progress and automation, considering the new European regulatory framework established by Regulation (EU) 2024/1689, which lays down harmonised rules on artificial intelligence